joeyjyyang/library-of-fundamentals/README.md

 	- A poor decision can result in Chaos Cycles.

 ##### Probing Sequences
-- General concept of incrementing the collided hash value with the result of some function P(x) applied to x (i.e. linear function P(x) = 4x), then applying modulo to get an index.
+- General concept of incrementing the collided hash value with the result of some function P(x) applied to x (i.e. linear function P(x) = 4x), then applying mod to get an index.
 	- x is initialized to 1, and is continuously incremented and the update process is repeated if collision occurs again, until an empty index is found.
 - Not all probing functions are viable, as they can result in Chaos Cycles shorter than the table size.
 - There are an infinite amount of probing sequences that could be used; however, the probing functions used with these methods are very specific to avoid Chaos Cycles.